I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 You own a blog and have control over it.
 You can only rent other channels, such as social media.
 You can be the hottest Instagram star since the Kardashians, but if Facebook decides it no longer likes you, your business can disappear… overnight.

-I’ve seen this happen too many times with other affiliate marketers.
+I’ve seen this happen too many times to other affiliate marketers.
 Don’t build your business foundation on quicksand.

 I’m not going to cover every step to creating your blog here.
 Instead, I already have the details in another article aptly named “How to Start a Blog.”